permaweb/bazar/src/views/Docs/DocsDetail/MD/key-concepts/tokens.md

 #### AOCRED

-CRED is the ao testnet token.
+CRED is the AO testnet token.
 It is awarded to those who complete [quests](https://cookbook_ao.g8way.io/welcome/testnet-info/cred-and-quests.html).
 CRED can be swapped for wAR on [ArSwap](https://arswap.org/swap).

 #### TRUNK

-TRUNK is ao’s first meme-coin.
+TRUNK is AO's first meme-coin.
 TRUNK can be swapped for wAR tokens on [ArSwap](https://arswap.org/swap).
 Learn more about TRUNK [here](https://trunkao.xyz/#/).

 #### U

 U was the permaweb token supported in the first release of BazAR.
-U is not compatible with BazAR on ao.
-A solution to bridge U onto ao is in development.
+U is not compatible with BazAR on AO.
+A solution to bridge U onto AO is in development.

 ### Conclusion